denevell/iptables-book/iptables.rst

 We can now see iptables is rejecting any connection coming in to our program on 192.168.1.6:1234.

-If we insert a rule to allow such connections, inserting it as the first rule with ``-I INPUT 1`` instead of ``-A INPUT``, we'' be allowed to access our program again.
+If we insert a rule to allow such connections, inserting it as the first rule with ``-I INPUT 1`` instead of ``-A INPUT``, we'll be allowed to access our program again and see no such logging rejecting packets to it.

 .. code:: shell